leozin0013/Push-Tool/README.md

 # Command Prompt Push Tool

-- Push your files to GitHub in one second
+- Upload your files to GitHub in one second
 - Date and Time description
-- All in prompt menu
+- All code in Command Prompt

 # Requirements
 - Git LFS